Chapter One. General Provisions

 10.5 Other rights granted by the WTCF.

 Article Eleven.
 Institutional Members’ Rights

 11.1 Rights to attend, address, vote and make proposals at the WTCF General Assembly;

-11.2 Rights to elect and stand for election for the WTCF Council members related with non-city membership;
+11.2 Rights to elect and not to elect for the institutional members serving as Council members in the Council;

 11.3 Compensated use of the trade data information provided by the WTCF;